junuxyz/junuxyz.github.io/content/blog/posts/shaped-transformer.md

 This section is working in progress!
 {{< /note >}}

 When we encounter the code implementation of Transformer Architecture, all kinds of `view()`, `transpose()`, `reshape()` methods are frequently used, hindering what are being changed , what it implies, and why we need to do it.
-After all, if you understand there is a general order of the code and the shape form all has its meanings, code readability can significantly enhance.
+After all, if you understand there is a general order within the parameters and the shape form all has its meanings, code readability can significantly enhance.

 Before we start, a simple but effective tip is to remember that most calculations (token embedding, self-attention, feed-forward, etc.) in Transformer are applied **per token**(`d_model`).

 In practice, the input shape is `(nbatches, n_seq, d_model)`, which means each sequence has `n_seq` tokens and each batch has `nbatches` sentences.
 Almost all operations are performed independently on each of these tokens (in parallel).
 So you can think of it as running the same function `nbatches × n_seq` times in parallel.

 Now, let's explore the journey from the very first embedding to the last output (next token) and see how the shape changes and what they all mean.
 (In most paper or images, they often omit `nbatches` or `h` for clarity but I will explain including all the parameters).
 Then we will see how code is actually written to match these shapes.
 We won't cover all code, just the shape transformation parts, for simplicity.
 Also, to give you a clear intuition of how everything is working, I will use the three following sentences I used above.
 Code can be found in ... :